luminaxster/swe432-heroku-react/README.md

 git commit -am "Heroku's Git repo now available." git push heroku master
 ```
+This step takes a while.
+It will show you the progress of your current deployment.
+If the deployment succedes, you will a line like this at the end: `remote:        https://YOUR_HEROKU_APP_NAME.herokuapp.com/ deployed to Heroku`.

+Your React app is now deployed.

 **Note:** Your GitHub repo is working as it should, we added support to do the same in Heroku.
 While the integration issue is open, please commit your changes to both repos: GitHub's to manage your codebase, and Heroku's to deploy your app's latest version.